Gautam-Galada/DONNA/README.md

 3. **Training Process**
    - **Checkpoints**: Determine whether to use existing checkpoints or start training from scratch.
+   - **Hyperparameters**: Ask the user if they want to use custom hyper parameters or current, with current being displayed. (scalable)
    - **Training Start**: Display a message indicating that training has begun.
-   - **CUDA Information**: Once training is complete, display CUDA information.

-4. **Post-Training Actions**
+Display the training plots (scalable).
-   - **User Choices**: Provide options to retrain, stop, or upload files to GitHub.
+   - **User Choices**: Provide options to retrain, stop, or upload files to GitHub, or display cuda information.
    - **GitHub Upload**:
-     - Verify local authentication.
+     - pre-verified local authentication should be done.
-     - Ask for repository creation or check for existing repositories.
+     - Ask for repository creation or check for existing repositories by asking the repo name.
-     - Push all possible files and display their names.
+     - Push all possible files and folders, display their names.
    - **Final Steps**: Prompt to rerun the process or stop.